 These are the best air fryer cheese curds!
 Lightly breaded and crispy you can now enjoy this ooey gooey snack at home anytime you want.
 Kinda’ like frozen mozzarella sticks cooked in this machine except we made these from scratch.

 Even if you aren’t from Wisconsin, you can still love some warm air fryer cheese curds!
 I mean who doesn’t love the ooey gooeyness of this bite of dairy??!!
 Just one of the best air fryer recipes here on The Typical Mom site.

-I mean we have made air fryer mozzarella sticks before and those were yummy.
+I mean we have made air fryer homemade mozzarella sticks before and those were yummy.
 We used a ready made frozen type for that though so it was time to make something homemade.

 At our local favorite burger joint they have these bites of heaven.
 Since we are obsessed with cooking everything in our Ninja Foodi I thought we could try them ourselves.
 HEAVEN I tell you!